Writing product descriptions: a critical part of the customer journey

 It’s the not-so-humble product description.

-Writing product descriptions and giving your customer all of the product information will not only increase sales, it’ll also bring down your customer returns.
+Writing product descriptions and giving your customer all of the product information will increase sales.
+It’ll also bring down your customer returns.

-As our own ecommerce research has proven over and over again, customers are looking for as much detail as you can cram into a relatively small shop window.
-With the rise and rise of online shopping, picking a garment up, feeling the quality, inspecting its finer details and trying it on with other items in the shop is an experience that was temporarily relegated to shopping trips of yore.
+As our own research has proven, customers are looking for as much detail as you can cram into a small shop window.
+Picking up a garment, feeling the quality and trying it on with other items in the shop is an experience that was temporarily relegated to shopping trips of yore.

-But as ecommerce evolves and matures, we can effectively recreate this element of the customer journey so that online shopping can continue to comfortably rival – if not better – the physical shopping trip.
+But as ecommerce evolves and matures, we can effectively recreate this element of the customer journey.
+We can ensure that online shopping can continue to comfortably rival – if not better – the physical shopping trip.

 Invest in writing product descriptions and you’ll enjoy better page ranks, increased sales and reduced returns.